OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

-Remember that the `openzeppelin` configuration files are where the OpenZeppelin SDK keeps track of your contracts, the addresses of the instances you have created, and in this case the address of the EVM package you will have published.
+Remember that the `openzeppelin` configuration files are where the OpenZeppelin SDK keeps track of your contracts, the addresses of the instances you have created, and in this case the address of the Ethereum package you will have published.
 This is how the OpenZeppelin SDK solves the link of foreign projects that depend on yours.

 Make sure to check that the rest of the fields describe your package accurately.
-It could be a good idea to remove the `main` field, if present, because it doesn't make sense for EVM packages.
+It could be a good idea to remove the `main` field, if present, because it doesn't make sense for Ethereum packages.
 Also, if you have a `.openzeppelin/dev-<network_id>.json` file, you can remove it now because it is specific for your local test environment.
 You can also add this file pattern to your `.gitignore` file.